pysat/pysatMissions/docs/tutorial.rst

 ----------------

 A number of methods are included to invoke several python wrappers for empirical models.
-This includes the aacgmv2, apexpy, and pysatMagVect models.
+This includes the aacgmv2, apexpy, and OMMBV models.
 These methods can be added to any pysat instrument using the `custom` functions in pysat.
 The example below adds the aacgmv2 coordinates to one of the test instruments in the core pysat package.